 Next, we need to copy over the audio samples from the original clip to the target channel(s) in the new clip.
 Unity interleaves the samples for each channel into a single one dimensional array.
 It looks a little bit like this for a four channel audio clip, where S represent the sample index, and C the channel index:

-This is a code sample for creating an audio clip for a single target speaker – I leave it as an exercise of the reader to fill in more target channels if he needs them.
+This is a code sample for creating an audio clip for a single target speaker – I leave it as an exercise of the reader to fill in more target channels if he or she needs them.
 The mapping of channel index to target speaker is provided at the bottom of this article.

 public static class AudioClipExtensions